Jeremy Beck composer

 Donald Rosenberg (Gramophone)

 Jeremy was a first-prize winner in the 2021 The King’s Singers New Music Prize; the world premiere of his winning choral composition Invitation to Love was given that year at Washington National Cathedral.
-His music has been presented by New York City Opera, ETHEL, the San Francisco Ballet Orchestra, the Apollo Chorus of Chicago, American Composers Orchestra, Center for Contemporary Opera, and the Louisville Orchestra, among others.
-Recordings of Jeremy’s orchestral, chamber, and vocal music are available on the neuma, Acis, innova, and Ablaze labels.
+Awarded a residency at Copland House in 2026, his music has been presented by New York City Opera, ETHEL, San Francisco Ballet Orchestra, Apollo Chorus of Chicago, American Composers Orchestra, Center for Contemporary Opera, and the Louisville Orchestra, among others.
+Recordings of Jeremy’s orchestral, chamber, and vocal music are available on the Ulysses Arts, Neuma, Acis, Innova, and Ablaze labels.

 “I compose music that is direct: music that unfolds in a fresh tonal dialect and propelled by a contemporary rhythmic profile, while still derived from historical Western practice.
 It is music where mystery and design are equally embraced.”